- SEO is crucial for a website’s success, impacting rankings and client satisfaction.

 Note: If you optimise for ‘Excel Guide’, chances are you’ll still rank for ‘Excel Tutorial’ anyway.
 Google is pretty smart at detecting synonyms.
 This post by CognitiveSEO explains how synonyms can be used for SEO.

 By keeping these SEO basics in mind when you build websites, you’ll be able to deliver an optimised foundation that helps your clients rank well in search engines and meet their business goals.
+You won’t ‘only’ be a developer – you’ll be a technical SEO developer!

 Start using them today, and don’t be afraid to point out what you’re doing so that your clients know the value they’re getting!